Human Trafficking in [Ireland] [other countries]

 Ireland - First Counter-Trafficking Information Campaign

-IOM has welcomed the launch of the first information campaign in Ireland today to raise awareness of human trafficking in the country.
-The campaign is focused around a poster which is available in five languages - Russian, Romanian, Portuguese, French and Chinese - and which features a free phone number which victims can call for assistance.
+IRELAND - The campaign is focused around a poster which is available in five languages - Russian, Romanian, Portuguese, French and Chinese - and which features a free phone number which victims can call for assistance.
 They will then be referred to an appropriate agency including the police and the IOM office in Dublin.
 The campaign will target high visibility areas such as nightclubs, airports, bus and train stations.

 Minister McDowell publishes report on human trafficking